floragunncom/search-guard-docs/_content/_docs_roles_permissions/configuration_roles_permissions.md

     - index_patterns:
       - ...
   alias_permissions:
+    # Permissions that apply to concrete aliases and their member indices.
+The aliases are identified by the alias_patterns below.
     - alias_patterns:
         - <alias pattern the allowed actions should be applied to>
         - <alias pattern the allowed actions should be applied to>